What are Bar Lines in Music, and What do They do?

 How To Read Bar Lines

-Understanding bar lines will help make you a better musician by helping you understand the structure of music.
+Understanding bar lines is an essential part of learning to read music.
+It will help make you a better musician by helping you understand the structure of music.
 They'll also help the beginning music reader ensure they read rhythms correctly.

 However, with one exception, you don't need to learn how to read them.
 Here's why: They aren't instructions on what to play (with one exception); they are aids in helping you understand the music.